REAL ESTATE REALITY ZONE

 We need more houses.
 If the illegal immigration situation changes, that may affect housing.
 No one knows by how much.

-Make your purchase and sale decisions based on the fact that the sales pace increases starting in late January.
+Make your purchase and sale decisions based on the fact that the sales pace is increasing now.

 Key Stats